soundasleep/jevon.org/wiki/setting-up-master/slave-replication-from-an-existing-mysql-server.md

 * `Slave_SQL_Running`- if _Yes_, then the slave is processing SQL queries from the binlog (should be Yes)
 * `Last_Error` - if `Slave_SQL_Running` is _No_, this field will display the last SQL error that caused sync to fail (should be empty)
 * `Seconds_Behind_Master` - a guess of how far slave is behind master.
 Should be 0.

+Once you've got everything setup and running, edit `my.cnf` and disable `skip-slave-start`, and restart the MySQL server to make sure everything works OK.

 ==Lots of Duplicate entry errors==